 Artist has clearly met and well exceeded its goals.
 Artist has achieved a level of real integration between leading teams that would have been unimaginable before the NoE.
 The level of integration and excellence achieved through Artist are well beyond the funding allocated.

-Integration and excellence over the four years can be measured by:
+Integration and excellence can be measured by: